Search

 As they are edited, we will add recordings of the 2024 monthly meetings to this list.

-You may want to follow along with the Discussion Guide, Version 2, which we will be using at the 2024 meetings as a basis for discussion.
+You may want to follow along with the Discussion Guide, Version 2, which we used at the 2024 meetings as a basis for discussion.

 012124 | Discussion of Alternative Versions of Step 1 | 27 min